quinnuendo/mjc2wsl/README.txt

 and then do a test - compile all of the sample MicroJava codes into MJ bytecode, translate them to WSL and then apply the given transformations in MetaWSL to the programs.

+Look in the "docs" folder for more details about running the available ant tasks.

 Requirements